Skyway and Moonware Partner in Advanced Air Mobility

 Skyway and Moonware Join Forces to Advance Automated Ground Solutions for Next-Generation Aircraft

-/EIN News/ -- SAN RAFAEL, Calif., Feb.
-02, 2023 (GLOBE NEWSWIRE) -- Skyway and Moonware are proud to announce a strategic partnership to accelerate ground infrastructure readiness for advanced aerial mobility.
+SAN RAFAEL, CALIFORNIA, UNITED STATES, February 6, 2023 /EINPresswire.com/ -- Skyway and Moonware are proud to announce a strategic partnership to accelerate ground infrastructure readiness for advanced aerial mobility.
 Skyway offers air traffic navigation and vertiport airspace management services while Moonware offers automated aviation ground operations through its AI-powered software and autonomous ground vehicles.

 Moonware is a venture-backed startup developing automated solutions for aviation ground operations.
 Through its integrated product suite, Moonware's technology aims to provide Urban Air Mobility (UAM) service providers with systems that efficiently manage airfield ground operations to safely meet flight throughput requirements.